Retro Handhelds logo - ImageRetro Handhelds logo Text

 Cons

-• May Heat up noticeably during heavy play
+• May heat up noticeably during heavy play

 • Some users report a bug where the device can stay on while powered off and become unresponsive